 There will usually be a variety of ideas to explore for a minority shareholder.
 Our job is to work out the minority shareholder rights and then to present them in a persuasive way.
 The core rights to explore are:

 As explained below, many of the remedies are difficult if not impossible for a minority shareholder to win on.
 That is why agreeing terms before investment is so important.

 The best avenue will often depend upon the facts and provisions in existing corporate documentation such as the articles, any shareholders agreement and the director’s service agreements, if any.
 We have acted for many companies where there is no corporate documentation in place, or it is outdated.
-We find solutions to work around the problems that this throws up.
+But, solutions can still often be found.

 Shareholders can present an unfair prejudice petition.
 The minority shareholder must show an actual or proposed act or omission of the company which would or has unfairly prejudiced the shareholder.
 Examples include:

 Both prejudice and unfairness must be shown for relief to be granted.
 Reduction in the economic value of shares can show prejudicial conduct.
 As to unfairness, the courts have not provided a definition.
 Rather, the courts assess unfairness on an understanding of the commercial relationship from an objective point of a view, it is determined on a case by case basis to ascertain whether any minority shareholders rights have been interfered with.

 Misconduct of the shareholder bringing a claim may mean that prejudicial acts or omissions are not considered unfair.
 Any delay in seeking redress may also count against the shareholder trying to show unfairness.
 However, these rules are not inflexible and certainly not shut to challenge.

 If prejudicial and unfair conduct is proven, the courts have a wide range of discretionary powers.